BilkentCompGen/valor/README.md

 NOTE: In the bam file or bed files, it is expected to see the chromosome label as: chr# for example chr1, chr2, ..., chrX, chrY.
-Make sure the reference is the same of change the run.sh code.
+Make sure the reference is the same or change the run.sh code.